segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 If you're relating entities with a junction table:
 - `Junction_table`: Define relationships between two entities tables joined by a junction table.
      - `table_ref`: Define the table reference to the join table.
+In order to specify a connection to your table in Snowflake, a fully qualified table reference is required `[database name].[schema name].[table name]`
      - `primary_key`: The unique identifier on the join table and should be a column with unique values per row.
      - `left_join_on`: Define relationship between the two entity tables `[left entity name].[column name] = [junction table column name]`.
      - `right_join_on`: Define relationship between the two entity tables `[junction table column name] = [right entity name].[column name]`.